 The Division of Vital Statistics of the Youngstown City Health District records vital events occurring in its primary registration district of Mahoning County.
 The Division maintains birth records dating back to 1909 and death records dating back to 1892.

-· Recording all births that occur in Mahoning County and Northside Medical Center in Trumbull County.
+· Recording all births and deaths that occur in Mahoning County and Northside Medical Center in Trumbull County.

-· Each week, all original birth, death and fetal death certificates are forwarded to the Ohio Department of Health, Office of Vital Statistics, where they are permanently filed.
+· Each week, all original birth and death certificates and reports of fetal death are forwarded to the Ohio Department of Health, Office of Vital Statistics, where they are permanently filed.
 A record of these certificates is kept on file locally.

 · Issuing certified copies of birth and death certificates.
 A certified copy is not an original record, rather it is a copy of the original record.
-A certified copy is required for various legal matters including passport, social security benefits, state identification cards, driver license, adoption, etc.
+A certified copy is required for various legal and financial matters including state identification cards, driver license, adoption, passport, social security benefits, retirements benefits, school registration/enrollment, etc.

 FREQUENTLY ASKED QUESTIONS